Fast confidence bounds for the false discovery proportion over a path of hypotheses: Introduction

+So post hoc bounds provide ways to construct FDP-controlling sets instead of FDR-controlling sets, which is much more desirable given the nature of the FDR as an expected value.
+See for example \citep[Figure 4]{MR3418717} for a credible example where the FDR is controlled but the FDP has a highly undesirable behavior (either 0 because no discoveries at all are made, either higher than the target level).
+The construction is the following: one can compute the largest \(S\) such that \(\frac{\widehat V(S)}{|S|\vee 1}\) is less than or equal to a nominal level \(q\), and \eqref{eq_confidence_fdp} ensures that, with high probability, the FDP of \(S\) is upper-bounded by \(q\).
+The control of the FDP with high probability is sometimes called False Discovery Exceedance (FDX) control.

+Post hoc bounds have notably been applied to genetic data.
+For example, in \citet{MR2951390} and \citet{10.1093/bioinformatics/btac693}, the authors apply post hoc bounds to an Urothelial Bladder Carcinoma RNA sequencing dataset to detect genes differentially expressed between stage II and stage III of the disease.
+Furthermore, the \texttt{R} \citep{R-base} package \texttt{IIDEA} (\citet{IIDEA}, see also \citet{enjalbertcourrech:tel-05034928}, Chapter 3) implements a user-friendly \texttt{shiny} application \citep{shiny} that computes post hoc bounds for differential expression analyses, where the user can upload their own microarray or bulk RNAseq data file (the application also comes with the aforementioned dataset).

+Another field where post hoc bounds have been successfully applied is functional Magnetic Resonance Imaging (fMRI) studies, where each voxel of an image is tested to detect activation of the corresponding brain region during a given task.
+Using the aforementioned FDP-controlling construction, in \citet{blain22notip} and \citet{NEURIPS2023_f6712d51}, the authors construct rejection sets with a high number of true positives.

-The first confidence bounds are found in \citet{MR2279468} and \citet{MR2279639}, although, in the latter, only for selection sets of the form \(\{i\in\mathbb{N}_m: P_i\leq t\}\) where \(P_i\) is the \(p\)-value associated to the null hypothesis \(H_{0,i}\).
-In \citet{MR2951390} the authors re-wrote the generic construction of \citet{MR2279468} in terms of closed testing \citet{MR468056}, proposed several practical constructions and sparked a new interest in multiple testing procedures based on confidence envelopes.
+The first confidence bounds are found in \citet{MR2279468} and \citet{MR2279639}, although, in the latter, only for selection sets of the form \(\{i\in\mathbb{N}_m: p_i\leq s\}\) where \(p_i\) is the \(p\)-value associated to the null hypothesis \(H_{0,i}\) and \(s\in[0,1]\) is a threshold.
+In \citet{MR2951390} the authors re-wrote the generic construction of \citet{MR2279468} in terms of closed testing (a framework first introduced for the FWER control by \citet{MR468056}), proposed several practical constructions and sparked a new interest in multiple testing procedures based on confidence bounds.
 This work was followed by a prolific series of works like \citet{MR3305943} or \citet{MR4731977}.
-In \citet{MR4124323}, the authors introduce the new point of view of references families (see Section~\ref{sec-reference-fam}) to construct post hoc bounds, and show the links between this meta-technique and the closed testing one, along with new bounds.
+In \citet{MR4124323}, the authors introduce the new point of view of references families to construct post hoc bounds, and show the links between this meta-technique and the closed testing one, along with new bounds.
+Reference families are families of couples \((R_k,\zeta_k)_{k\in\mathcal{K}}\) where \(R_k\) is a subset of hypotheses (called a region), and \(\zeta_k\) an over-estimator of the number of null hypotheses inside \(R_k\), that is, of \(|R_k\cap\mathcal{H}_0|\).
+From a statistical guarantee on the family, called the Joint Error Rate (JER) control, one is able to build a post hoc bound, denoted \(V^*_{\mathfrak{R}}\) in the remainder, by interpolation (see Section~\ref{sec-reference-fam} for all the details).